MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning

-While graph convolution layers aim at extracting high-level node representations, graph pooling layers are needed to obtain the graph-level representations, which are necessary for graph classification and regression problems as concerned in this work.
-The general process is to coarsen a graph into subgraphs, so that node representations on coarsened graphs represent higher graph-level representations, and then use a readout layer to collapse node representations of each graph into a unified graph representation.
-Authors of \cite{duvenaud2015convolutional,atwood2016diffusion,gilmer2017neural} extend the global sum/average pooling operations to graph models by simply summing or averaging all node features.
-Some advanced graph pooling methods, such as DiffPool \cite{ying2018hierarchical}, SortPool \cite{zhang2018end}, TopKPool \cite{gao2019graph,cangea2018towards}, SAGPool \cite{lee2019self}, are proposed with special consideration on the hierarchical representations and the feature information.
-Apart from that, Noutahi \emph{et al} \cite{noutahi2019towards} and Ma \emph{et al} \cite{ma2019graph} take the graph Laplacian into account to combine the feature information and the structural information.
-Such spectral-based techniques drop the detailed information layer by layer to extract smoothing feature representations.
+While graph convolution layers aim to extract the high-level node representation, graph pooling layers are needed to obtain the graph-level representations necessary for graph classification and regression problems as concerned in this work.
+The general process is to coarsen a graph into subgraphs, so that node representations on coarsened graphs have higher graph-level representation.
+A readout layer can then be used to incorporate the node representation of each graph into a unified graph representation.
+Authors of \cite{gilmer2017neural,atwood2016diffusion,duvenaud2015convolutional} extended the global sum/average pooling operation to graph models by summing or averaging all node features.
+Some advanced graph pooling methods, such as DiffPool \cite{ying2018hierarchical}, SortPool \cite{zhang2018end}, TopKPool \cite{gao2019graph,cangea2018towards}, SAGPool \cite{lee2019self}, are proposed with special consideration on the hierarchical representation and feature information.
+Apart from that, Noutahi \emph{et al} \cite{noutahi2019towards} and Ma \emph{et al} \cite{ma2019graph} took the graph Laplacian into account to combine the feature information and the structural information.
+Such spectral-based techniques drop the detailed information layer by layer to extract the smoothing feature representation.
 Unfortunately, both methods have high computational cost mainly due to the Laplacian eigendecomposition.